 May 1 to June 15 and August 15 to October 31.
-Please note that the Aulneau Peninsula is primitive weapons only.
+Please note that the Aulneau Peninsula WMU 7A are bow and muzzle loading guns only.

 We provide two bait stations per hunter.
 They can be set-up either on the Aulneau Peninsula or one of the many islands within our bear management area.
 Please note; we can only accommodate a limited number of bear hunters per year.

-Please email or give us a call to discuss our bear hunting packages.
+Please email or give us a call to discuss our bear hunting options.

-Sept 1 - Oct 1 in WMU(wildlife management unit) 7B(islands) and is Bow only.
+Sept 1 - Sept 30 in WMU(wildlife management unit) 7A and 7B(islands) are Bow only.

-Sept 18 - Oct 1 in WMU(wildlife management unit) 7B(islands) and is Bow only.
+Sept 13 - Sept 30 in WMU(wildlife management unit) 7A and 7B(islands) are Bow only.

 Spruce Island Camp does provide licensed Deer Guides which are required for those hunting within the Territorial District of Rainy River.

 September 15 - December 31, combined daily limit of 5 for a total of 15 in possession.